NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 where

-- (recommended) the first number `<start>`, if present, must be an integer, denoting the byte position (starting from 1) of the first significant character of the referenced value from the begining of the referenced document,
+- (recommended) the first number `<start>`, if present, must be an integer, denoting the byte position (starting from 1) of the first significant character of the referenced value from the start of the referenced document (defined in [Storage of the JSON-Mmap table](#storage-of-the-json-mmap-table)),
-- (recommended) the second number `<length>`, if present, must be an intger, denoting the end-to-end byte-length of the referenced value between the first significant character and the last significant character (inclusive)
+- (recommended) the second number `<length>`, if present, must be an intger, denoting the end-to-end byte-length of the referenced value between the first and the last significant character (including both ends),
-- (optional) the third number, `<whitespace-byte-length-before>`, if present, must be an integer, denoting the byte-lengt of all whitespaces (insignificant character) before the first signficiant character and after the separator mark `,` with the preceding objects, or a significant character of the enclosing parent object.
+- (optional) the third number, `<whitespace-byte-length-before>`, if present, must be an integer, denoting the byte-length of all whitespaces (insignificant character) **before** the first signficiant character and after the separator mark `,` with the preceding objects, or a significant character of the enclosing parent object,
-- (optional) the forth number, `<whitespace-byte-length-after>`, if present, must be an integer, denoting the byte-lengt of all whitespaces (insignificant character) after the last signficiant character and before the separator mark `,` with the following objects, or the next significant character of the parent object.
+- (optional) the forth number, `<whitespace-byte-length-after>`, if present, must be an integer, denoting the byte-length of all whitespaces (insignificant character) **after** the last signficiant character and before the separator mark `,` with the following objects, or the next significant character of the parent object,
 - additional elements in the locator vector are reserved for future extension of this specification

 Both the optional `<whitespace-byte-length-before>` and `<whitespace-byte-length-after>` records are